amka/booker/README.md

-# booker
+# Booker

-Markdown Editor for Mac and PC
+Markdown Editor for Mac and PC mostrly aimed on people who work with web.